-The Director of Student Services serves prospective and current students across all programs.
-She manages the recruitment and admissions processes for all academic programs in the HSON.
-She administers and coordinates Open Houses, Employment Fairs and New Student Orientations.
-In addition, the Director of Student Services manages the HSON financial aid budget and administers the awards made in collaboration with the Dean and Program Directors.
+The Student Services Coordinator serves prospective and current students across all programs.
+The Student Services Coordinator manages the HSON financial aid budget and administers the awards made in collaboration with the Dean and Program Directors.
 She also serves as the HSON liaison with the University Office of Financial Aid, Office of the Registrar and the Office of Student Accounts to resolve student issues and keep them informed of HSON programs and policies.